-- · Participating in a once-in-a-lifetime, statewide conservation or statewide sportsman hunt - Participating in an archery, muzzleloader or HAMS hunt outside of an area where a general-season any legal weapon bull elk or general-season any legal weapon buck deer hunt is occurring - · Hunting on a cooperative wildlife management unit (CWMU), unless hunter orange is otherwise required by the operator of the CWMU - Participating in urban deer removal, as authorized by Utah Admin.
+- Participating in a once-in-a-lifetime, statewide conservation or statewide sportsman hunt - Participating in an archery, muzzleloader or HAMSS hunt outside of an area where a general-season any legal weapon bull elk or general-season any legal weapon buck deer hunt is occurring - Hunting on a cooperative wildlife management unit (CWMU), unless hunter orange is otherwise required by the operator of the CWMU - Participating in urban deer removal, as authorized by Utah Admin.
 Rule R657-65.

-New this year: Hunter orange is not required during the general-season any bull archery hunt that overlaps with the generalseason any bull youth hunt.
+Reminder: Hunter orange is not required during the youth general-season any bull archery hunt that overlaps with the draw-only youth any bull/hunter's choice elk hunt.
 Youth are still required to wear hunter orange during their hunt.